imagej/imagej.github.io/pages/SoC_2009_Ideas.md

 plugin versions.

-At the moment, there is a rudimentary {% include github repo='fiji' path='src-plugins/Fiji\_Updater/UpdateFiji.java' label='plugin' %} which
+At the moment, there is a rudimentary {% include github repo='fiji' path='src-plugins/Fiji\_Updater/UpdateFiji.java' label='plugin updater'
-should be a good starting point for this project.
+%} which should be a good starting point for this project.
 The list of current plugins used by that plugin can be found [here](http://update.fiji.sc/current.txt).

 **Goal:** Convert Fiji's update plugin into a proper plugin manager.